Bogusław Radziwiłł

-Bogusław Radziwiłł (Boguslavas Radvila; 3 May 1620 - 31 December 1669) was a Polish princely magnate and a member of the Polish-Lithuanian szlachta, or nobility.
-He was of the Radziwiłł magnate family.
+Bogusław Radziwiłł (Boguslavas Radvila; 3 May 1620 - 31 December 1669) was a Polish–Lithuanian princely magnate and a member of the szlachta (nobility).
+He belonged to the Radziwiłł magnate family.
 By birth he was an Imperial Prince of the Holy Roman Empire.
 He was a descendant of the famous knight, Zawisza the Black.
 Following the death of Janusz Radziwiłł, he briefly served as Grand Hetman of Swedish Lithuania.

 Biography

 Born of the mightiest and highest resident family of the Grand Duchy of Lithuania (as well as a blood descendant of King Casimir IV of Poland, and Kęstutis and Vytautas, monarchs of Lithuania), Radziwiłł was the owner of Biržai, Dubingiai, Słuck, and Kopyta, the great Standard-bearer of Lithuania since 1638, the Master of the Stables of Lithuania since 1648, and the Starost of Bar.
 Radziwiłł was Governor of the Duchy of Prussia (Brandenburg-Prussia) (generalny gubernator Prus Książęcych) since 1657.

 From 1637 to 1648 Radziwiłł studied abroad, in Germany, Netherlands, England, and France.

 For several decades, the interests between the Radziwiłł family and the Polish–Lithuanian Commonwealth had begun to drift apart, as Radziwłł were less satisfied with the magnate status of the family and its immense wealth and began craving more political power.

 Together with his cousin Janusz Radziwiłł in 1654 during The Deluge, or Swedish invasion of Poland, Bogusław Radziwiłł began negotiations with King Charles X Gustav of Sweden aimed at breaking the Commonwealth and the Polish–Lithuanian union.
 They signed a treaty according to which the Swedish–Lithuanian union was founded and the Radziwiłłs were to rule over two duchies carved up from the lands of the Grand Duchy of Lithuania (this was also confirmed in another treaty, the treaty of Radnot).